 Children have opportunities to learn and to develop their talents, young people are equipped for the future, and families and communities support children's education.

-- We educated parents about the importance of early childhood development and trained preschool teachers on child-friendly methods that support the development of young children.
+- We educated parents about the importance of early childhood development and trained preschool teachers to prepare age-appropriate lessons for young children.

 - Elementary school teachers were trained in fun methods for teaching math, language, and reading to help kids improve their academic performance.

 Children and families are growing spiritually, local churches are strengthened to demonstrate Christ's love in practical ways, and people are living at peace with their neighbors.

 - Our local staff served children and families as a demonstration of God’s unconditional love, seeking always to be faithful ambassadors of Jesus.

 World Vision's staff in Bolivia are asking us to join them in prayer for the following: